Edibles vs Vape: Pros & Cons (and Which is Right for You)

 Edibles and Vaping marijuana

 The effects of inhaling cannabis can be felt nearly immediately.
-Because inhaling either smoke or, in this case, vapor delivers cannabinoids directly into the bloodstream through the lungs, the cannabinoids bind to receptors in the brain quickly, producing euphoria and other sensations.
+Because inhaling either smoke or vapor delivers cannabinoids directly into the bloodstream through the lungs, the cannabinoids quickly bind to receptors in the brain, producing euphoria and other sensations.
 Generally, the effects of inhaling cannabis can be felt for about 2-3 hours, depending on the person.
 Vaping a second time “resets the clock,” so to speak.

 Edibles take much longer.
-It isn’t uncommon for edibles to take anywhere from 30 minutes to 4 hours to take effect.
-How long will depend on factors like the user’s individual biology.
+It isn’t uncommon for edibles to take anywhere from 30 minutes to 2 hours to take effect.1 How long it will take depends on factors like the user’s individual biology.
 With edibles, there’s an extra step before cannabinoids enter the bloodstream.
-They’re metabolized in the liver first, and delta-9 THC is converted into 11-OH-THC, a more complex cannabinoid with a more intoxicating effect.
-Not only is the effect of 11-OH-THC more powerful, but it also takes the body longer to break it down.
-As a result, people commonly feel the effects of edibles 6-12 hours later.
+They’re metabolized in the liver first, and delta-9 THC is converted into 11-OH-THC, a cannabinoid metabolite with a more intoxicating effect.2 People commonly feel the effects of edibles for 6 to 8 hours later.1

 3. Dosing & Redosing